- Which Tax Free Investment Is Right For You?

 Key Features

-• Tax-free returns: All prizes are free from income tax, dividend tax, and capital gains tax.
+- Tax-free returns: All prizes are completely free from income tax, dividend tax, and Capital Gains Tax, making them especially useful for higher-rate taxpayers who have used their Personal Savings Allowance.

 Enterprise Investment Scheme (EIS)